-Asset Management and Other Fees to Related Parties: Asset management fees totaled \$17,515,000 for the nine months ended September 30, 2017 compared to \$19,305,000 for the nine months ended September 30, 2016.
+Asset Management and Other Fees to Related Parties: Asset management fees totaled \$17,515,000 for the nine months ended September 30, 2016.
 Asset management fees are calculated based on a percentage of the daily average adjusted fair value of CIM Urban's investments, which are appraised in the fourth quarter of each year.
-The lower fees reflect a decrease in the adjusted fair value of CIM Urban's investments due to the sale of a hotel property in February 2016, the sale of a hotel property in July 2016, the sale of an office property in March 2017, the sale of two multifamily properties in May 2017, the sale of two office property and a multifamily property in September 2017, offset by net increases in the fair value of CIM Urban's real estate investments based on the December 31, 2016 appraised values as well as incremental capital expenditures incurred in the first nine months of 2017.
-CIM Commercial also pays a Base Service Fee to the Manager, a related party, which totaled \$795,000 for the nine months ended September 30, 2016.
+The lower fees reflect a decrease in the adjusted fair value of CIM Urban's investments due to the sale of a hotel property in February 2016, the sale of a hotel property in July 2016, the sale of an office property in March 2017, the sale of two multifamily properties in May 2017, the sale of two office properties, a parking garage, and one multifamily property in June 2017, the sale of an office property in August 2017, and the sale of an office property and a multifamily property in September 2017, offset by net increases in the fair value of CIM Urban's real estate investments based on the December 31, 2016 appraised values as well as incremental capital expenditures incurred in the first nine months of 2017.
+CIM Commercial also pays a Base Service Fee to the Manager, a related party, which totaled \$795,000 for the nine months ended September 30, 2017 compared to \$784,000 for the nine months ended September 30, 2016.
 In addition, the Manager received compensation and/or reimbursement for performing certain services for CIM Commercial and its subsidiaries that are not covered under the Base Service Fee.
 For the nine months ended September 30, 2017 and 2016, we expensed \$2,357,000 and \$2,402,000 for such services, respectively.
 For the nine months ended September 30, 2017 and 2016, we also expensed \$319,000 and \$333,000, respectively, related to corporate services subject to reimbursement by us under the CIM SBA Staffing and Reimbursement Agreement.
-Asset management fees are expected to decline materially for the remainder of 2017 as a result of our completed sales, the disposition of assets held for sale at September 30, 2017, and any additional share repurchases that may occur during the remainder of 2017.
+Asset management fees are expected to decline materially for the remainder of 2017 as a result of our completed sales, the disposition of assets held for sale at September 30, 2017, and any additional share repurchases that may occur during the r